bertaveira/tuktuk/README.md

 ## Input File

-The file (<name>.cities) used as an argument to the program should be like the one bellow.
+The file (name.cities) used as an argument to the program should be like the one bellow.

 The first line is: heigh of map || width of map || mode || number of points of interest